osegbotonie/enterprise-m365-administration-lab/docs/02-business-requirements.md

 * Deploy applications.
 * Manage operating system updates.
 * Restrict access from non-compliant devices.
-* Remotely wipe corporate data where required.
+* Protect or remotely wipe corporate data where required.

-Device management should support a secure working environment for employees working from different office locations.
+Device management should support employees working from the Abuja headquarters and the Lagos, Enugu, and Port Harcourt regional offices.

+The organization should also be able to distinguish between managed and compliant devices and devices that do not meet the organization's security requirements.

 ---